 An F-1 student cannot work on-campus after graduation unless continuing education at the next program level at Keller Graduate School of Management.

 An F-1 student must speak with International Student Advisor within 10 days of changing jobs.
 This will allow International Student Advisor to ensure the new position qualifies as on-campus employment and to ensure Keller Graduate School of Management has the correct employment information in the student's SEVIS record.

 When an F-1 student transfers to Keller Graduate School of Management, on-campus employment is available to the student only at Keller Graduate School of Management after the record release date.
 The F-1 student cannot work at the prior school after that date.
 Keller Graduate School of Management can authorize work starting within 30 days of the program start date.

 Keller Graduate School of Management now offers international students the opportunity to gain valuable work experience before graduation.

-Keller Graduate School of Managemen recently launched its U.S. Career Experience Program This program can provide international students of Keller Graduate School of Management with the opportunity to gain valuable on-campus work experience through a paid, part-time job while attending one of DeVry’s six campuses located in the following metro locations: Chicago (Loop and Campbell),New York City, San Francisco Area (Fremont) or Los Angeles Area (Sherman Oaks and Pomona).
+Keller Graduate School of Managemen recently launched its U.S. Career Experience Program This program can provide international students of Keller Graduate School of Management with the opportunity to gain valuable on-campus work experience through a paid, part-time job while attending one of DeVry’s six campuses located in the following metro locations: Chicago (Loop and Campbell),New York City, San Francisco Area (Newark) or Los Angeles Area (Sherman Oaks and Pomona).